Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Results

 Considering that quantum circuit queries are costly, our main goal is to reduce the number of circuit evaluations to obtain the parameters encoding the ground state of the PQC.
 Therefore, the key metric is the number of circuit evaluations.
 See Section~\ref{sec:brodyen_adaptive_natural_gradient} for the scaling of the number of circuit evaluations for each optimizer.
 Another important metric to assess the performance of the optimization is the approximation ratio.
 It describes how close the energy of the optimized quantum circuit is to the ground state energy.
 Formally, the approximation ratio is defined as

 where $E_{\rm opt}$ is the energy obtained after optimization, and $E_{\rm min}$ and $E_{\rm max}$ are the theoretical minimum and maximum energy values, respectively.

 We compare the optimizers Adam~\cite{Kingma2017AdamMethodStochastic}, QNG~\cite{Stokes2020QuantumNaturalGradient} with the block-diagonal approximation, as well as \qbroyden{} and \bang{} using either the full or block-diagonal Fisher information in the first iteration.
-We largely exclude VarQITE in the following due to its prohibitive cost but show results for individual trajectories in SI Sec.~I. It should be noted that the computational overhead for VarQITE might reduce in relation to gradient estimates when using advanced sampling techniques~\cite{VanStraaten2021MeasurementCostMetricAware}.
+We largely exclude VarQITE in the following due to its prohibitive cost but show results for individual trajectories in SI \secref{app:single_trajectories}.
+It should be noted that the computational overhead for VarQITE might reduce in relation to gradient estimates when using advanced sampling techniques~\cite{VanStraaten2021MeasurementCostMetricAware}.
 However, the cost of simulation with sampling is considerably larger than the here employed state propagation.
-QNG and VarQITE rely on the Fisher information matrix being full rank, which may not always be the case if the circuit is over-parametrized.
-To circumvent the issue we add the value $10^{-7}$ to the diagonal if the matrix is singular~\cite{Tikhonov1995}.
+For QNG and VarQITE, in case the QFIM is singular, we employ a Tikhonov regularization~\cite{Tikhonov1995} and add $10^{-7}$ to its diagonal.
 Both algorithms of \qbroyden{} and \bang{} use an initial filter parameter of $\epsilon_0=0.2$.
 For QNG and Adam, we use default parameters provided in~\cite{Bergholm2022PennyLaneAutomaticdifferentiation}.

 We use identical step sizes for all algorithms to ensure a fair comparison but emphasize that the optimal step size will depend on the problem and algorithm at hand.
 Our investigation is comprehensive, accounting for statistical features in the random initialization, but not exhaustive, given the infinite combinations of hyperparameters and VQAs.